 Ocean Carbon--SCOR has sponsored several working groups that have advanced knowledge related to carbon in the ocean, as well as to improving ocean carbon measurements (see details here).

-Pelagic Fish Populations and Climate Change--SCOR amd the Intergovernmental Oceanographic Commission formed WG 98 on Worldwide Large-scale Fluctuations of Sardine and Anchovy Populations to examine how climate modes such as El Nino affect popuation levels of small pelagic fishes, such as sardines and anchovies, in eastern boundary upwelling systems.The group published a paper in 1999 showing correlations between flucuations of fish populations, so-called "teleconnections".
+Pelagic Fish Populations and Climate Change--SCOR amd the Intergovernmental Oceanographic Commission (IOC) of UNESCO formed WG 98 on Worldwide Large-scale Fluctuations of Sardine and Anchovy Populations to examine how climate modes such as El Nino affect popuation levels of small pelagic fishes, such as sardines and anchovies, in eastern boundary upwelling systems.The group published a paper in 1999 showing correlations between flucuations of fish populations, so-called "teleconnections".
 SCOR and IOC also co-sponsored the Global Ocean Ecosystem Dynamics (GLOBEC) project.
 The International Geosphere-Biosphere Programme later joined as a co-sponsor.
 This project focused on the effects of physics on fish populations.